sbhbenjamin/tp/docs/UserGuide.md

 Format:  `add n/NAME d/DESCRIPTION dl/DEADLINE p/PRIORITY [t/TAG]…`

 Example: `add n/CS2103T tp meeting d/read the weekly tasks before the meeting dl/2022-03-27 p/medium t/CS2103T t/meeting`

-Restrictions:

-* `NAME` can only contain alphanumeric characters, i.e. letters and numbers, and should not contain any space.

-* `DESCRIPTION` can only contain alphanumeric characters and punctuations, and should not contain slash (`/`).

-* `DEADLINE` should be a valid date, in the format of `‘YYYY-MM-DD’`.

-* `PRIORITY` should be `low`, `medium` or `high`.
-This field is case-insensitive, for example, you may input `LOW` instead of `low`.

-* `TAG` should not contain any space.
-This field is case-insensitive, and does not allow duplicates.
-If duplicated tags are supplied, Harmonia removes the duplicate tags for you automatically.

 ![UserGuide-add](images/UserGuide-add.png)
 Figure 3.1: Example of Harmonia after adding a task